 Nemesio Diez 11, Colonia Centro, San Miguel de Allende, GTO, Mexico

-The third Rosewood hotel in Mexico--and the first located away from the coasts--simply had to at least attempt to be the best hotel in San Miguel from Day 1.
-In more ways than not they succeeded, in part by having far more land to work with than any other property, yet still being a short walk from the center.
+When Rosewood Hotels opened its first property in the interior of Mexico, it set out to launch the most luxurious hotel in the steadily more popular tourist draw of San Miguel de Allende.
+In more ways than not they have succeeded, in part by having far more land to work with than any other property, yet still being a short walk from the center.

-Apart from the immature landscaping though, it's hard to tell this new hotel hasn't been here all along.
+Now that the landscaping has matured, it looks like this hotel been here all along.
 It was constructed in the style of historic grand colonial administrative buildings that grace the main plazas across Mexico, with wide stone staircases, arches, covered breezeways, and fountains in open courtyards.
-Public spaces and rooms are filled with new furniture, but most of it gives a nod to colonial designs and everywhere there are reminders of where you've landed: locally made light fixtures, pottery, and artwork abound.
-The mirrors have even been made to look antique and the type of stone used in the contruction will get darker over time.
+Public spaces and rooms are filled with new furniture, but most of it gives a nod to colonial designs and everywhere there are reminders of where you've landed: locally made light fixtures, pottery, and artwork from Mexican artists abound.
+The mirrors have even been made to look antique and the type of stone used in the construction will get darker over time.

 The architectural effect of Rosewood San Miguel is unusual here: one of space, of openness, light, and breeze.
-The restaurant and bar both take advantage of the pleasant climate in San Miguel de Allende by devoting almost as much space to outdoor dining and drinking as they do to the inside.
-Then on the roof is the favored hang-out spot at sunset and into the night: Luna Bar.
-This romantic spot looks over the rooftops to hfhf church, the inconic centerpiece of the city.
-Here bartenders whip up margarita samplers served in hand-blown Mexican glasses arranged in a rack and offer a local microbrew on tap--a real treat anywhere in this country.
-Mouth-watering snacks and small plates offer a twist on Mexican standards and seafood flown from the coast makes its way into ceviche and other dishes.
+The food and beverage department takes advantage of the pleasant climate in San Miguel de Allende by devoting almost as much space to outdoor dining and drinking as they do to the inside.
+In the two adjoining ground floor restaurant and bar areas, a large outdoor patio essentially doubles the space.
+Then on the roof is the favored hang–out spot at sunset and into the night: Luna Bar.
+This romantic spot looks over the rooftops to Parroquia de San Miguel Arcangel church, the iconic centerpiece of the city.
+Here bartenders whip up margarita samplers served in hand–blown Mexican glasses arranged in a rack and offer a local microbrew on tap — a real treat anywhere in this country.
+Mouth–watering snacks and tapas offer a twist on Mexican standards and seafood flown from the coast makes its way into ceviche and other dishes—including fresh sushi paired with tequila on weekends.

 The gym is similarly outsized compared to any other in town, with a dozen aerobic machines and as many weight machines.
 A studio space has scheduled yoga, Pilates, and exercise classes with an instructor.
 The Sense spa is easily the best in town, with only the one at Hotel Matilda coming anywhere close.
 Everything is first class, from the greeters to the bathroom attendants to the masseuses and beauticians using Sense products.
 With spa showers, saunas, steam rooms, and a large relaxation area, this spa is more on par with a beach resort one than one in a city hotel.

-Despite the large footprint of the property (part of it taken up by villas for sale), there are only 67 guest rooms.
+Despite the large footprint of the property—part of it taken up by owned villas you can rent—there are only 67 guest rooms.
 They go into 11 different categories, however, ranging from attractive standard rooms loaded with amenities ("Colonial") to huge suites with private roof terraces big enough for a party.
 Most of the differences are in size and view.
-All are of ample size, with hardwood floors, furnished terraces or balconies good lighting, and pillow-top mattresses dressed with fine Rivolta Carmignani linens.
+All are of ample size, with hardwood floors, furnished terraces or balconies good lighting, and pillow–top mattresses dressed with fine Rivolta Carmignani linens.
 Huge sliding wood doors open to baths with soaking tubs, spacious separate showers, and WCs behind a door.
 Most of the furniture, doors, and fixtures were custom made for the hotel and are of impeccable quality.
-A separate desk area has easy-to-reach outlets, flat-screen TVs are mounted on the wall.
-DVD players and movies are available by request in suites that don't have them already and the clock radios have iPod connections.
-Wi-Fi is complimentary everywhere and works well throughout the property.
+A separate desk area has easy–to–reach outlets, flat–screen TVs are mounted on the wall.
+DVD players and movies are available by request in suites that don't have them already and the clock radios have phone music connections.
+Wi–Fi is complimentary everywhere and works well throughout the property.

 Nightly turndown service follows fruit plates upon arrival and room service runs 24 hours.
 Many rooms come with a gas fireplace.

 Each level of suite adds more space for lounging, with the two top suites coming with a kitchen, dining room, roof terrace, and a whirlpool tub with a view.
-Nothing else in the city compares--apart from private villa rentals without hotel facilities.
+Nothing else in the city compares—apart from Rosewood's own private villa rentals of four or five bedrooms.

-With so much room to work with, meeting and function space are both abundant and the roof terrace alone is big enough to host destination weddings.
+With so much room to work with, meeting and function space are both abundant and the roof terrace alone is big enough to seat hundreds.
 The ballroom can host banquets for 250 and a small amphitheater brings in local musicians for intimate concerts.
-An art gallery in the stone-arched basement next to the wine cellar is a nice touch and can serve as a cocktail party space.
+An art gallery in the stone–arched basement next to the wine cellar is a nice touch and can serve as a cocktail party space.

-Those looking for a true colonial feel with history may prefer the grande dame Sierra Nevada from Orient-Express and those at the other end of the spectrum may be happier at the ultra-hip (and almostt as new) Hotel Matilda.
-For Rosewood fans and those willing to pay a premium for the newest and the best, Rosewood San Miguel de Allende is in a class all its own in not just San Miguel de Allende, but all of central Mexico outside the capital.
+Those looking for a true colonial feel with history may prefer the grande dame Sierra Nevada from Belmond and those at the other end of the spectrum may be happier at the ultra–hip Hotel Matilda or newer L'otel.
+(Follow the link to all of them below).
+For Rosewood fans and those willing to pay a premium for the biggest and the best, Rosewood San Miguel de Allende is in a class all its own in not just San Miguel de Allende, but compared to most others in central Mexico outside the capital city.

 Web Address: RosewoodSanMiguel.com